cloudfoundry-attic/diego-windows-msi/docs/INSTALL.md

 **CONSUL_IPS**

-Go to the OpsManager -> Runtime tile -> Status -> consul job and copy the IP address(es).
+Go to the OpsManager -> Elastic Runtime tile -> Status -> consul job and copy the IP address(es).

 **ETCD_CLUSTER**